-The Governing Board respects the right of school employees to engage in political discussions and activities on their own time and at their own expense.
-On such occasions, employees shall make it clear that they are acting as individuals and not as representatives of the district.
+The Governing Board recognizes the importance of political activity, voting, and civic engagement, and respects the right of district employees to engage in political discussions and activities as individuals on their own time and at their own expense.
+When engaging in such activities, employees shall make it clear that they are acting on their own behalf and not as representatives of the district.

-Like other community members, employees may use school facilities for meetings under the Civic Center Act.
+District employees, as members of the community, may use school facilities for meeting, including political activities, as permitted under the Civic Center Act and district policy.

-Employees shall refrain from prohibited activities identified in law and administrative regulations.
+Employees shall refrain from prohibited political activities identified in law, Board policy, and administrative regulations.
 Employees who engage in these activities shall be subject to disciplinary action and/or criminal penalties.